Having a Tough Child: The Emotional Reality No One Talks About

 Tantrums in the living room are difficult.
 It might be devastating to throw a fit at a store.
 You can hear remarks, see looks, or experience intense discomfort.
 Your child’s actions may seem to put a spotlight on your parenting at those times.

-Having a “public plan” that safeguards your dignity is helpful when dealing with a tough child.
+Having a “public plan” that safeguards your dignity can be helpful when dealing with a difficult child.
 This plan should include a rapid escape route, a strategy to keep everyone safe, and a calm phrase you say, such as “I’ve got you, we’re leaving.”
 Ask yourself, “What did my child need, and what did I need?” later on, when you’re by yourself.
 That question keeps you in learning Mode rather than shame Mode.

 5) You and your partner may not be on the same page